 In order to address the inequities in unpaid care work, UN Women has developed a multi country programme dubbed 'Transformative approaches to recognize, reduce, and redistribute unpaid care work in women's economic empowerment programming' programme ('3R Programme') that is being implemented in Rwanda, South Africa and Senegal.
-The overarching goal of the programme is to remove the structural barriers to women's full and equal participation in the economy by recognizing, reducing, and redistributing unpaid care work impact, the programme aims to contribute to the following two outcomes:
+The overarching goal of the programme is to remove the structural barriers to women's full and equal participation in the economy by recognizing, reducing, and redistributing unpaid care work.